-Pupil premium is additional funding provided to schools for supporting more disadvantaged pupils to ensure they benefit from the same opportunities as all other children.
+Pupil premium is additional funding provided to schools for supporting more disadvantaged children to ensure they benefit from the same opportunities as their peers.
 There are three categories of children that qualify for pupil premium:

-- Children who are eligible for free school meals (FSM)
+- Those who are eligible for free school meals (FSM)

 - Looked after children